WHAT MOTIVATES US.

-When it comes to justice, mercy and humility, we are talking about the kind of virtue Martin Luther King, Jr. and his community lived out — serving without reciprocation, suffering without retaliation, and reconciling without domination.
-Borrowing from the monastic traditions, we believe pursuing love requires a deep commitment to live differently in the world, taking seriously the threefold virtues of justice, love and humility.
+Pursuing justice, mercy and humility is hard, especially today.
+It requires more than nodding to a few values or changing a few behaviors.
+Martin Luther King, Jr. and his community modeled a set of principles that feel more important than ever — serving without reciprocation, suffering without retaliation, and reconciling without domination.
+Borrowing from the monastic traditions, living differently in the world requires a serious leaning into the threefold virtues of justice, love and humility.

 JUSTICE